iainm342/milestone-3/readme/testing.md

 ![Search Recipe](https://github.com/iainm342/milestone-3/blob/main/readme/images/search-recipe.png)

 - As a **user**, I want the site navigation to be intuitive and easy to use.
     - The **users** felt that the site was easy to navigate and that fulfilled the above requirement. **This requirement is deemed as being completed.**

 - As a **user**, I want the information to be displayed in a clear and organised manner to allow for quick decisions to be made.
     - The **users** felt that the contrast of white and #2c642e (Faux_mughal green) was clear and proves the contrast issue highlighted by Google Lightouse. **This requirement is deemed as being completed.**

-As a **site owner**, I want the information on the site to be presented in a fun and attractive manner encouraging more **users** to register on the site.
+- As a **site owner**, I want the information on the site to be presented in a fun and attractive manner encouraging more **users** to register on the site.
+    - I feel that this has been achieved throughout the site. **Users** have said that the site is clean and fun to use.
+The "hamburger" icon used for the menu was mentioned as being a nice, humourous, touch! **This requirement is deemed as being completed.**

 As a **site owner**, I want to be able to promote cookbook sales.
+    - The **user** is able to see the cookbooks that have been added to the site by selecting "Bookshop" from the NavBar.
+The list is restricted to larderadmin only and any requests to add books can be made by the **user** by email.
 As a **site owner**, I want to be able to contact **users** using their profile information with offers.

 [Back to Contents](#contents)